Amritesh1998/myjobsapp/README.md

 ## Requirements and Output

 - User select the expirence or location or skill to search jobs
 - Display all expiring job listings
 - Display the total number of jobs found
 - Display the total number of jobs forund base on user search
+-
+## Good to have

+- SSO implementation

 ### Features